michaelkurihara/michaelkurihara.github.io/essays/style.md

 >
 > \- [From JSLint Help Page](http://www.jslint.com/help.html)

-## Warning JSLint will hurt your feelings.

-JSLint makes no apologies, warning a would-be user that:
+JSLint makes no apologies, and goes far as to warn a would-be user that:

 >JSLint will hurt your feelings.
 Side effects may include headache, irritability, dizziness, snarkiness, stomach pain, defensiveness, dry mouth, cleaner code, and a reduced error rate.

+This probably true for all Linters and any style guide that you do not write yourself (and maybe even then).

 ## CheckStyle or how to make sure your code is not [\"like a salad recipe written by a corporate lawyer using a phone autocorrect that only knew Excel formulas.\"](https://xkcd.com/1513/)